-The trend in recent years towards bigger deal sizes with larger customers has multiple benefits.
-It evidences the quality of our product offering, adds customers that are typically more active and generate higher income over the long-term, and since larger deals frequently have a higher software licence element, they tend to be margin enhancing.
+The recent Tier-1 new customer signing continues a trend towards winning larger customers.
+As we have previously commented, this has multiple benefits.
+In addition to providing further proof points of the quality of our product offering, larger customers typically generate higher income over the long-term since they are generally more active, with broader and deeper requirements and larger budgets.
+Larger deals also typically have a higher software licence element and therefore tend to be margin enhancing.